“together we share support, united we manifest strength” sJ palm

 APOPS FOUNDER SHERRIE PALM

 Sherrie Palm's journey began in December 2007, with her diagnosis of pelvic organ prolapse.
 Upon returning home and researching POP, Sherrie discovered how common the condition is, that it had been medically documented for nearly 4000 years, and that stigma continued to shroud the condition in silence.
-In an effort to increase awareness of pelvic organ prolapse, Sherrie wrote the first edition of Pelvic Organ Prolapse: The Silent Epidemic, which was published in in April 2009.
+In an effort to increase awareness of pelvic organ prolapse, Sherrie wrote the first edition of Pelvic Organ Prolapse: The Silent Epidemic, published in April 2009.
 Information on them 3rd edition is available here.
-While marketing the first edition, Sherrie recognized the most effective way to guide and support women with pelvic organ prolapse was to found a nonprofit, and in 2010, APOPS became a federally recognized 501(c)(3) nonprofit agency.
+While marketing the first edition, Sherrie recognized the most effective way to guide and support women with POP was to found a nonprofit, and in 2010, APOPS became a federally recognized 501(c)(3) nonprofit agency.